Somalia: Western hostages freed in US military raid

 The two had been working for the Danish Demining Group, part of the Danish Refugee Council, when they were abducted by gunmen near the north-central town of Galkayo.

 The family of Ms Buchanan said her rescue was "an unbelievable answer to prayers", and her brother, Stephen Buchanan said: "It is a great day to be an American.
-We are very proud and very thankful to Seal Team Six."'Message to world'
+We are very proud and very thankful to Seal Team Six."

 Jessica Buchanan attended Valley Forge Christian College in Pennsylvania, graduating in 2006.